hirotaka001/ogc-poc1/docs/azure_aks/2_start_containers.md

-# 2. start containers for container-centric fiware demonstration on AKS
+# 2. start containers on AKS

 Start pods & services on AKS by following steps: